 Students and writers engaged in research must cite works and sources for any material that was borrowed and/or quoted.
 It is a simple matter of respect for the creative labor that an individual or a group employed to share knowledge.
 To do otherwise is to engage in plagiarism, a serious academic offense.
 Links to the four leading styles or schools of citation are included below: MLA, APA, ASA, and Chicago Style.

 Study skills include the knowledge set needed to navigate a variety of academic situations, combined with the internalized tools and behaviors that promote personal success with learning.
 If these skills were not fully learned in elementary or secondary school, a student should actively seek to acquire them in college.
 See the links below for helpful guidance about study skills and their mastery.

-Use the links below to view official style manuals and template samples for in-text and works cited pages
+CLICK the links below to view official style manuals and template samples for APA and MLA.